 Now we go on to the nose.
 And not just any nose, but a Duke’s nose.
 Kaikara Rocks to be exact but the rock does look like a nose from a certain angle.
 We set the dink up at the stairs near the hut that is available for rental.
 We did see a young woman kayak over there last night and we saw her again on the trail.
 She was enjoying her hike so much!
 She was singing and whooping it up.
 Such exuberance for life.
 There is no beach here, but the tide was receding so we tied the dink to a tree and set out on our hike.

 Shawn told me that this hike was a short scramble and about 45 minutes to the top.
-He neglected to mention the use of chains and ropes that provided access the top.
+He neglected to mention the use of chains and ropes that provided access to the top.
 The rope climb was short and easy, up a small boulder.
-The chain part however, was straight up the face of a rock.
+The chain part, however, was straight up the face of a rock.
 Now, we realized we would be able to go UP, but not necessarily come down.
 Decided to walk in the nostril as far as we could and turned around to go back down.
 We made a note that when the books describe a hike as a “scramble” that we have to be prepared to climb with our hands as well as our feet.

-Another rock across the way that also looked like a nose.
+Another rock across the way also looked like a nose.
 And not just any nose but the nose of Jimmy Durante, or perhaps Cyrano de Bergerac.
 It was quite the prominent nose and I am glad we did not walk up that trail.